SusmyPBnew/MysqlProject/README.md

 <li>Employee: This table for storing employees details working under the these branches,that including fields like employee_id(<b>primary key</b>), name, position, salary, and the branch_no(<b>foreign key</b>).</li>

-<li>Books:  This table for storing books deatails that available in all libraries ,that including fields like ISBN(<b>primary key</b>), title, category, rental price,status(we need to set "yes" or "no", author, and publisher.</li>
+<li>Books:  This table for storing books details that available in all libraries ,that including fields like ISBN(<b>primary key</b>), title, category, rental price,status(we need to set "yes" or "no", author, and publisher.</li>

 <li>Customer: This table for storing customer deatails him/her buy a particular book from any library,that including fields like customer_id(<b>primary key</b>), name, address, and registration date.</li>